After The Loss Of A Loved One, Your Holiday Traditions Change But Hope Endures

 Holiday Traditions : Bahby Banks

 One Christmas 11 years ago, Bahby Banks dropped her mother off at the airport.
-The following day, Bahby says, her mother stopped breathing.
+The following day, Banks says, her mother stopped breathing.
 At every family gathering, Dorothy Banks' never failed to entertain, with her signature dancing, singing and tap dancing, to the Motown Christmas CD on replay.

 "Christmas was no different.
-My mother made the holidays," Bahby of North Carolina says.
+My mother made the holidays," Banks of North Carolina says.
 As she got older, her mom's house looked more and more like Santa's workshop — "Mr. and Mr. Claus welcoming guests in the foyer, saxophone-playing Santa placed on the counter, star-lit reindeer placed on the front lawn."

 "She'd make sure that everyone saw her newest holiday figurine and encouraged them to dance and sing along with her.
 This never got old — she'd always find some way to make us laugh."

-Bahby had a favorite: a talking, interactive globe that translated "Merry Christmas and Happy New Year" into different languages.
+Banks had a favorite: a talking, interactive globe that translated "Merry Christmas and Happy New Year" into different languages.
 "I don't know what my mother's obsession was with Hawaii, but she would tap the little stylus on the tip of the island as it said, 'Mele Kalikimaka me ka hauʻoli makahiki hou!'
 She would quickly repeat the phrase and laugh, clap and sing.
 She would then invite others to do the same — to no avail."

 When her mother died, Banks says, she was "overwhelmed with creating new traditions and adjusting to what I should be doing to honor my mother."